“How the Internet is Killing American Christianity”

-It’s unmasked the lie of biblical inerrancy, deeply questioned Christianity’s historicity, and its won the war on homosexuality.
-As if this supposed war has not been enough to provoke outrage against the church, there’s the pervasive issue of hobby lobby, there’s “whistleblowers” reporting abuses by christian leadership, and there’s the unrelenting dehumanization of undocumented immigrants.
+It’s unmasked the lie of biblical inerrancy, deeply questioned Christianity’s historicity, and it has won the war on homosexuality.
+As if this supposed war has not been enough to provoke outrage against the church, there’s the pervasive issue of hobby lobby, there are “whistleblowers” reporting abuses by Christian leadership, and there’s the unrelenting dehumanization of undocumented immigrants.

 It seems as if the church has won many battles, but all at the cost of losing a war and their very own people.